ishejaladouce/academico/README.md

 ### User Experience
 - Responsive design optimized for desktop and mobile devices
 - Intuitive navigation and user interface
+- Light and dark mode theme settings for user preference
 - Comprehensive error handling with user-friendly feedback
 - Data presentation with sorting and filtering capabilities